tigergraph/ecosys/demos/guru_scripts/docker/tutorial/draft.md

 #### Delete relationships

-You can delete relationships in the graph based on specific criteria.
+You can delete relationships based on specific conditions.

 **Delete `transfer` Relationships with a Date Filter**